devjiwonchoi/vercel-cron-github-streak-freezer/README.md

 > This cron job is scheduled to run every day at midnight (UTC).

 We recommend you to use [crontab guru](https://crontab.guru) to generate your cron expressions.
 This project is set to Korean Standard Time (UTC+9) 23:30.

+## Local Development

+1. Clone this repository.
+2. Install dependencies with `pnpm i`.
+3. Run `pnpm vercel dev` to start the development server.